Why a Culture of Safety?

 - Only 45% responded positively to questions related to their organization’s non-punitive response to error.

-Making occasional mistakes is unavoidable, but staff and patients need to be assured that safety incidents serve as learning opportunities for the organization, and that changes to improve and prevent future error are systematically undertaken at the highest institutional level.
+Although all humans make mistakes, including physicians and other care providers, the role of the healthcare organization is to create processes that prevent errors from causing patient harm.
+All errors are learning opportunities to improve processes, even when no harm is involved.
 The responsibility for system-based errors and resulting financial costs ultimately fall on the CEO and Board of Directors, who are held accountable for ensuring a culture of safety.

 Safety is not just an improvement initiative.
 Rather, it is a promised core value that directly impacts the wellbeing of patients and the workforce.
 In the long run, patient and workforce safety will not only be a moral imperative but will likely be critical to sustainability and essential to delivering on value.